After two bumper years, Toyota braces for shift to slower growth

-TOYOTA CITY, Japan/TOKYO (Reuters) - Toyota Motor Corp (7203.T) is set to post record growth for the year just ended - with a likely $10 billion surge in operating profit - but the mood at its HQ in Japan’s prosperous automotive heartland is cautious as executives warn of a leaner year ahead.
+TOYOTA CITY, Japan/TOKYO, April 16 (Reuters) - Toyota Motor Corp is set to post record growth for the year just ended - with a likely $10 billion surge in operating profit - but the mood at its HQ in Japan’s prosperous automotive heartland is cautious as executives warn of a leaner year ahead.

 Japan’s most valuable listed company is shifting to a new phase of much slower but more stable growth, senior executives said, as the burst of gains from a weak yen and Prime Minister Shinzo Abe’s stimulus policies fades.

-That trend, fed also by an increase in Japan’s sales tax and slowdowns in key overseas markets such as Thailand, could see the world’s largest carmaker eventually losing its crown to an ascendant Volkswagen AG (VOWG_p.DE).
+That trend, fed also by an increase in Japan’s sales tax and slowdowns in key overseas markets such as Thailand, could see the world’s largest carmaker eventually losing its crown to an ascendant Volkswagen AG.

 “Last year’s pace was abnormal in the context of sustainable growth,” said a senior executive, who spoke on condition of anonymity.
 “We don’t want people to be up on cloud nine just because we hit a record.”